 And when it comes to our children, according to the National Sleep Foundation, the effects of inadequate sleep are alarming.
 Children who do not get enough sleep find it difficult to wake up in the morning, become moody and irritable in the daytime and find it difficult to focus during school.

-What can we do to ensure that good sleep and screen hygiene for ourselves and our children?
+How to ensure good sleep and screen hygiene for ourselves and our children?

 It is imperative that we assume the responsibility for facilitating the development of healthy tech-habits at an early age, and it is a good idea to lead by example for your own sleep quality as well as to create a culture of good sleep hygiene in your home.